Files

 And finally in the paths entered here.

-In some scenes, certain assets may not be found under these paths (e.g. if you make assets available via a network).
+In some scenes, certain assets may not be found under these paths (e.g., if you make assets available via a network).
 Although you can correct the paths individually, this is very annoying for many assets in the long-term.

 Cinema 4D therefore offers you the option of assigning any number of replacement paths.
 If the editor or the raytracer does not find an asset in the directories deffined above, the replacement paths will then automatically be searched (the bitmap shader also searches all associated subdirectories).

 The following applies to Node materials: No recursive search through all subdirectories will take place.
-Instead, relative paths can be used here, e.g. in the following form: "./directory1/directory2/texture.tif" (the path will automatically be generated when a texture is selected in the search paths).
+Instead, relative paths can be used here, e.g., in the following form: "./directory1/directory2/texture.tif" (the path will automatically be generated when a texture is selected in the search paths).
 This path is then used in all search paths (see above) searched.

 Activate this option if you want to simultaneously define the folders defined under Paths as monitored folders.
 Their files will then be displayed in the Asset Browser.

-Whenever Cinema 4D is restarted or a new scene is created, e.g. via File/New Project, either an empty scene, a complete sample scene with the Cinema 4D logo or an individually specified scene can be loaded.
+Whenever Cinema 4D is restarted or a new scene is created, e.g., via File/New Project, either an empty scene, a complete sample scene with the Cinema 4D logo or an individually specified scene can be loaded.
 This can be helpful if you want to find a standard light setup or a material library in every new scene, for example.
 You can therefore use this setting to define what should happen when a new scene is created.
 The following options are available:

-- Logo scene: This is the default setting if you are working with a version of Cinema 4D that has not yet been registered, e.g. to get to know the program.
+- Logo scene: This is the default setting if you are working with a version of Cinema 4D that has not yet been registered, e.g., to get to know the program.
 A floor and background setup, light sources, a camera and the geometry of the Cinema 4D logo will be loaded.
 The logo is also already animated.
 Using this scene, beginners can directly explore the basic principles of parametric modeling, material allocation, lighting and keyframe animation.
-To render your own objects, the logo can, of course, also simply be deleted from this scene and be replaced by other models, e.g. from the Asset Browser.
+To render your own objects, the logo can, of course, also simply be deleted from this scene and be replaced by other models, e.g., from the Asset Browser.

 - Blank scene: This is the standard behavior of earlier Cinema 4D versions.
 Each new scene is initially empty and will therefore only render as a black image.
 Light sources, objects, materials and cameras must be added manually.

-- Custom scene: Here you can define a file that should be loaded automatically each time a new scene is created.
-To do this, click on the folder icon to the right of the file path field that is displayed directly below this selection menu and navigate to the desired Cinema 4D file on your storage medium.
+Click on the folder icon to the right of the file path field displayed directly below this selection menu and navigate to the desired Cinema 4D file on your storage medium.
+Or:

 In earlier Cinema 4D versions it was possible to save any project file under the name new.c4d in the program directory of Cinema 4D and thus always have this scene loaded as the default scene.
 This option is no longer available from version 2024.1.
 Instead, use the Custom scene setting and then enter the desired file for loading.